dianamartin/data-tracker-guides/signs_markings/user_management.md

 3. Click the **Edit Account** icon in the right-most column of the User Accounts table.

 4. Update the account as needed and click **Update Account** to save changes.
-See [Create a User Account](#create-a-new–user-account) for more details about selecting user roles.
+See [Create a New User Account](#create-a-new-user-account) for more details about selecting user roles.